abhinav12k/COVID-19-Android-App/README.md

 # COVID-19 Data Tracker and Death Risk Score

-An Android application for visualizing COVID-19 data, and asserting individuals' death risk score when infected using a systematic method developed by Johns Hopkins University
+An Android application for visualizing current COVID-19 data and asserting individuals' death risk when infected with COVID-19 using various APIs and a systematic risk calculator developed by Johns Hopkins University.

 ## Data Sources